 Being in such close proximity to your very own kitchen, it can be enticing to cook up a storm when it comes to lunch.
 But remember, once again, you’re in ‘work mode’.
-Work mode you doesn’t have time to prepare, cook, and then wash dishes.
+In work mode, you don’t have time to prepare, cook, and then wash dishes.
 Stick to your regular lunch break time as if you were in the office.

-Preparing your meals the night before will save you time and enable you to keep up momentum with your routine.
+Preparing your meals the night before will save you time and enable you to keep up the momentum of your routine.
 It’s a good idea to eat away from your laptop so you can take the time out to truly relax and lower stress levels.

 7. Touch base often with people in the office

 Working from home can leave you feeling a little lonely and isolated from everyone else in the office.
 After all, casual chats around the water cooler or at your desk with co-workers are no longer a possibility.

 If possible, arrange face-to-face coffee meetings with colleagues and/or clients, or check-in regularly through instant messaging or video calls.
 Remember that you’re still part of a team even though you’re working remotely.

 The advancement of technology is what has made working from home more commonplace, and it’s also what can help you work more effectively and efficiently.
 On top of utilizing your company’s chosen software for video calls, instant messaging, CRMs, and task management, it wouldn’t hurt to invest in your own productivity tool.